tonyandrewmeyer/misc/charm_temp_errors.md

     return
 ```

-However, it's clear now that the `can_connect()` call isn't doing anything useful - it's pinging Pebble but most of the time we expect Pebble will be available (so it's not required) and when it's not we already have the code to handle that.
-Let's simplify the code:
+However, it's clear now that the `can_connect()` call isn't doing anything useful - it's pinging Pebble but most of the time we expect Pebble will be available (so it's not required) and when it's not we already have the `try`/`except` to handle that.
+Let's make an attempt to simplify the code:

 ```python
 try: